Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Uniform estimates for elliptic operators

-The parameter $\shift$ is supposed to be taken sufficiently large.
+The parameter $\shift$ is supposed to be taken sufficiently large (in particular, we tacitly assume $\shift \geq 1$).
 This is quantified by the results in~\cite{Dong-Kim-TAMS}.
 In particular, we can ensure ellipticity in this way.
 We emphasize that the choice of $\shift$ can be made uniform in the quantities mentioned in Agreement~\ref{Agreement: fix constants}.

-Let us agree for the rest of this section that $B$ denotes any fixed coefficient function from the class $\E(\Lambda, \lambda, \eps, \M) \subseteq \E(\Lambda, \lambda, \alpha+\eps, M)$.
+Let us agree for the rest of this section that $B$ denotes any fixed coefficient function from the class $\E(\Lambda, \lambda, \eps, \M)$.
 Implicit constants are allowed to depend on $p$, $\Lambda$, $\lambda$, $\eps$, $M$, and dimensions.

 As a consequence of ellipticity, there is some $\omega \in [0,\nicefrac{\pi}{2})$ depending on $\Lambda$, $\lambda$, and $\shift$ such that the numerical range of $b + \shift (\cdot \SP \cdot )_2$ is contained in the closed sector $\overline{\Sec}_\omega$ of opening angle $2\omega$.
 Furthermore, using Definition~\ref{Def: coefficient class} and the Lax--Milgram lemma, $\cB + \shift + \rho$ is invertible for all $\rho \geq 0$.
 In particular, $\cB + \shift$ is itself invertible as an operator $\Wx^{1,2} \to \Wx^{-1,2}$.